 Payday lending is controlled in Florida, and there are some limitations as in every state.
 Generally, you must be 18 years of age, have an active checking account, be employed, and have a stable place of residence.
 Other qualifications may also be required.

 Payday loans Florida laws state that the amount of a payday loan cannot exceed $500.00.
 There are no exceptions*.
 All payday lenders in Tallahassee, Gainesville, Jacksonville, and nearby cities of Florida must be licensed to lend to you.

 Payday lending is available to the residents of Florida but also to those who are thinking of moving there.
 Florida is one of the few states with this provision.

 *Florida is expecting a new regulation to take effect in late 2019 that will allow payday lenders to offer loans up to $1,000 with a maximum term up to 90 days in length.
 But, check the Florida state website to see if, and when, this law takes effect.
 Licensed lenders will also know if this law is fully enacted and when.

 We simplified the process.
-Apply for your payday loan online in minutes, without driving around, tons of paperwork, and long waits.
+Apply for your payday loan online in Orlando, Florida in minutes, without driving around, tons of paperwork, and long waits.

 Complete our online application.
 It's quick, easy, and secure.

 If you’re accepted you will be connected directly to your lender, usually within 90 seconds or less.

 Cash is deposited in your account in as little as 1 business day.